slint-ui/slint/docs/reference/src/language/syntax/types.md

 ### Radial Gradients

-Linear gradiants are like real gradiant but the colors is interpolated in a circle instead of along a line.
-To describe a readial gradiant, use the `@radial-gradient` macro with the following signature:
+Radial gradients are like linear gradiants but the colors are interpolated circularly instead of along a line.
+To describe a radial gradiant, use the `@radial-gradient` macro with the following signature:

 **`@radial-gradient(circle, color percentage, color percentage, ...)`**

-The first parameter to the macro is always `circle` because only circular radients are supported.
+The first parameter to the macro is always `circle` because only circular gradients are supported.
 The syntax is otherwise based on the CSS `radial-gradient` function.

 Example: